compuphase/partcl/README.md

 parameter).
 Inside a quoted string braces, semicolon and end-of-line symbols lose their special meaning and become regular printable characters.

-Partcl lexer is implemented in one function:
+ParTcl lexer is implemented in one function:

 ```
 int tcl_next(const char *s, size_t n, const char **from, const char **to, int *q);